PM-Notes/Prince2/README.md

 > We can't always have it all, so the Acceptance Criteria needs to be prioritised which will help set the **Quality Tolerances**

-> Both CQE and Acceptance Criteria may devcelop over time as more is known about the solution.
+> Both CQE and Acceptance Criteria may develop over time as more is known about the solution.

-> Once finalised, amy change must pass through the **Change Control process**
+> Once finalised, any change must pass through the **Change Control process**

 # Change (Theme)